Walter de Lacy, a trusted member of the household of William fitzOsbern arrived in England with the conquering army of William in 1066.

-Throughout the 16th and 17th Century Ludlow Castle was held by the Crown, except for a brief time during the Civil War and the Commonwealth.
+Throughout the 16th and 17th centuries, Ludlow Castle was held by the Crown, except for a brief time during the Civil War and the Commonwealth.

-The Castle Fortress that the de Lacy's built, occupies a finely judged defensive position.
 Guarded by both the rivers Teme and Corve, Ludlow Castle stands prominently on high ground, able to resist attack from would be invaders from over the Welsh border.
-Stone was readily available, being quarried from the castle's own site, and water was obtained from a deep well - sunk from what is now the Inner Bailey, down to the level of the River Teme.